Lotonel, tablets 5 mg 60 pcs

 Skin and subcutaneous tissue disorders:

-Muscle, skeletal and connective tissue disorders:
+Muscular, skeletal and connective tissue disorders:

-Frequency unknown – muscle weakness.
+frequency unknown – muscle weakness.

 Disorders of the kidneys and urinary tract: